ddbourgin/numpy-ml/docs/numpy_ml.trees.rst

    <h2>Decision Trees</h2>

-Decision trees are popular nonparametric models that iteratively split a training dataset into smaller, more homogenous subsets.
-Each node in the tree is associated with a decision rule which it uses to divide up the data it inherits from its parent node amongst each of its children.
+`Decision trees`_ [1]_ are popular nonparametric models that iteratively split a training dataset into smaller, more homogenous subsets.
+Each node in the tree is associated with a decision rule, which dictates how to divide the data the node inherits from its parent among each of its children.
 Each leaf node is associated with at least one data point from the original training set.

 At test time, new examples travel from the tree root to one of the leaves,